JMG1/NiCr/Workbench/README.md

 ### Windows/Manual install (available to all users)
-  Download the repository (https://github.com/JMG1/NiCr) as ZIP file and extract the folder 'NiCr_Workbench' inside **C:\Program Files\FreeCAD\Mod** for Windows or **/usr/lib/FreeCAD/Mod** for Debian-like systems.
+  Download the repository (https://github.com/JMG1/NiCr) as ZIP file and extract the folder 'Workbench' inside **C:\Program Files\FreeCAD\Mod** for Windows or **/usr/lib/FreeCAD/Mod** for Debian-like systems.

 ### What to do now?